 Jamaica is an excellent place to host an event on the water.
 Everything from weddings to birthday parties to product launches can be hosted aboard a large vessel that will accommodate upwards of 100 people.
 These types of boats are called Party Boats.

-If you merely want to enjoy a few hours on the open water, without the stress and cost associated with renting a boat you should take a day sailing excursion.
-Wanting to know more about this option?
-Check out the chart below for contact phone numbers for area providers.
+If you're just wanting to enjoy a few hours on the open water, without the cost and complications of sailing on your own you should take a day sailing excursion.
+Want to know more about taking a boat ride?
+Take a look at the chart that follows for contact phone numbers for area providers.

 Selecting a crewed charter can be more difficult than some would think, but one possible oversight is crew compatibility.
 Traveling for weeks with a crew means you'll get to know them very well, and this can be difficult if crew and passengers dislike each other.
 To help solve this problem, charter brokers step in.